 After cleaning, make sure to check and restore your seals around vents, ports and other openings and apply protective coatings as necessary.
 Cover your RV as much as possible to avoid weather and sunlight exposure.

-Step 3: Wash the Body
+How to Wash an RV - Step 3: Wash the Body

 Wash and scrub the exterior with an appropriate RV cleaner.
 Most RV bodies are fiberglass so finding the right cleaner does not entail too much scrutiny.
 Many common car washing solutions can be used effectively as well.
 As with the roof, a soft brush or mitt should be used to scrub tough spots.